Kleinburg: In Film

 In 2015, Cinespace moved out of the studios they had been renting.
 The Vaughan Sports Centre, a private company, has repurposed them as baseball training facilities.

 Notable residents

 Kleinburg was home to Canadian author Pierre Berton for nearly 50 years until his death in 2004, and to his friend and business associate John G. McClelland, co-founder of McClelland & Stewart.
-Kleinburg was also the home of former prime minister Lester B. Pearson.
-Kleinburg is the current home of Ontario's youngest Minister of Education, Stephen Lecce.
+Kleinburg was also the home of former prime minister Lester B. Pearson as well as Stephen Lecce, an Ontario MPP and minister of various portfolios first elected in 2018, who lived in Kleinburg at the time of his service as a provincial politician.